anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 These specifications cover the [full lifecycle of a container](https://github.com/opencontainers/runtime-spec/blob/master/runtime.md#lifecycle) `creating > created > running > stopped` which includes the use of storage that is required during this lifecycle - this is management of the Host OS filesystem by the container runtime.
 This lifecycle management by the container runtime (when compliant with the above specifications) supports the requirement `req.inf.stg.06` for ephemeral storage for Pods.

-If privileged containers are required (not recommended, but required for some features such as the use of CSI drivers) then a container runtime that provides additional security isolation is required in order to support `req.sec.gen.01` and `req.sec.gen.04`.
-This could be via the use of lightweight virtual machines (e.g. Kata) or alternative sandbox methods (e.g. gVisor).
-For more information on isolation of workloads and underlying Host OS kernel, see the [Security chapter](./chapter06.md).

 > Todo: details and RA2 specifications relating to runtimes in order to meet RM features and requirements from RM chapters 4 and 5.

 <a name="4.5"></a>